hpham12/TomCache-DB/README.md

 - Queryable via SQL: Select your data using a familiar, lightweight SQL syntax.

-- Caching Mechanism: With TTL/RefreshAutomatic data expiration and refresh from external sources like databases or APIs.
+- Caching Mechanism with TTL and auto refresh.

 - In-Memory and Disk Support: Operates primarily in-memory for speed, with optional persistence to disk.